 6. Use Private Label rights content

-PLR is perfect if you don’t like writing but you don’t mind doing some writing.
+PLR is perfect if you don’t like writing or you don’t feel your writing skills are up to par.

 You can buy PLR content very inexpensively and it’s a great way to kick start any information product project.
 Most people simply use PLR for creating articles, but you can buy PLR in the form of comprehensive guides, tutorials and reports as well.